ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% docs fct_event %}

-Description: Source level GitLab.com Usage Event Data
+Description: Atomic level GitLab.com Usage Event Data by Event_Id, Created_at
 - User and Namespace activity with Targets and Actions in the GitLab.com application are captured and refreshed periodically throughout the day.
-Changes to Targets or Actions be updated in the latest data pull.
+Changes to Targets or Actions are captured in the latest data pull.
 - Dimension Id's commonly joined to Event data is added to this Atomic Level data.
 - The [prep_event](https://gitlab-data.gitlab.io/analytics/#!/model/model.gitlab_snowflake.prep_event) table is used to prepare the data and build the fct_event data.
 - A handbook page describing the Event data and Prep_Event table can be found [here](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/saas-product-events-data/)

-Data Grain: Event_Id, Date_Id

 Special Business Logic in this Model:
-- Source of truth (atomic), contains foreign keys to easily join to DIM tables or other FCT/MART tables for additional detail and discovery
+- Degenerate dimenisions added for Ease of Use
+  - event_name
+  - stage_name
+  - section_name
+  - group_name
+- The events are identified as being used for xMAU metrics
+- Latest Namespace Plan information is included
+- `data_source` = 'GITLAB_DOTCOM'

 {% enddocs %}